The Dr. Frederick A. Steinmann Scholarship Endowment Fund

 Establishment and Purposes of the Steinmann Scholarship Endowment Fund

-The Dr. Frederick A. Steinmann Scholarship Endowment Fund was established in June, 2017 by a gift of $25,000 from Sterling Franklin, Trustee of the Morris S. Smith Foundation, and a friend of Frederick Steinmann.
+The Dr. Frederick A. Steinmann Scholarship Endowment Fund was established in June 2017 by a gift of $25,000 from Sterling Franklin, Trustee of the Morris S. Smith Foundation, and a friend of Dr. Frederick Steinmann.
 Sterling also gave a cash gift of $1,250 so that the first Steinmann Scholarship award could be given to a student in academic year 2017-18.
-In March, 2018, after Sterling learned of the high cost of undergraduate tuition at UNR, he gave an additional $20,000 and pledged $20,000 more by December 31, 2019 and $25,000 more by December 31, 2020 from the Smith Foundation.
-These gifts will bring the total "book value" of gifts to the Steinmann Scholarship Endowment Fund to $90,000, which will generate $4,050 spendable payout each year, equal to one semester's fees and tuition for an undergraduate student.
+Also, Dr. Chester A. “Chet” Newland, a friend and mentor of Frederick, donated $2,000.
+In March, 2018, after Sterling learned of the high cost of undergraduate tuition at UNR, he gave an additional $20,000 in fall 2018, $25,000 in fall 2019, and $29,000 more in fall 2020 from the Smith Foundation, to bring the total gifts to the Steinmann Scholarship Endowment Fund to over $100,000.

-The Dr. Frederick A. Steinmann Scholarship Endowment Fund was established for three purposes: a) to honor Dr. Frederick A. Steinmann; b) to provide a scholarship award to a student at the University of Nevada, Reno College of Business; and c) to encourage friends and alumni of the University of Nevada, Reno to consider establishing and donating to similar endowed scholarship funds at the University of Nevada, Reno.
+The Dr. Frederick A. Steinmann Scholarship Endowment Fund was established for three purposes: a) to honor Dr. Frederick A. Steinmann; b) to provide a partial-tuition scholarship award each year to a student at the University of Nevada, Reno College of Business; and c) to encourage friends and alumni of the University of Nevada, Reno to consider establishing and donating to similar endowed scholarship funds at the UNR College of Business.

 To make a donation to the Dr. Frederick A. Steinmann Scholarship Endowment Fund, visit our online donation page.

-Click on the box at the lower right that says, "Give to Nevada," then click on the "College of Business," and then click on the box that says, "Dr. Frederick A. Steinmann Scholarship Endowment Fund."
-Then fill in the amount you want to donate, click on "add to cart," fill in the requested donor information, and click on "check out."
+Click on the box at the lower left that says “Give to Nevada” and then, using the search bar at the top right of the next page, type “Steinmann” and then click on the “Dr. Frederick A. Steinmann Scholarship Endowment” link.
+Then fill in the amount you want to donate, click on “Add to Cart”, fill in the requested donor information, and then click on “Check Out”.
+Once your gift has been processed by the UNR computer system, a receipt for your tax deductible gift will be emailed to you automatically, soon.

 Or, please send a check made out to "UNR Foundation-Steinmann Scholarship Endowment Fund" to: